Making Tax Digital for VAT

 MTD has been the first step in a fundamental change to the tax administration system and organisations should be aware that the VAT changes are just the starting point.
 Businesses caught by MTD should review their current VAT return process, to ensure robust digital links are in place.

-Please contact our Indirect Tax Team if you would like to discuss MTD.
+Please contact our Indirect Tax team if you would like to discuss MTD.
 We can offer guidance and support with your MTD challenges.